AceBurgundy/PlainCapture/README.md

 ## 🙌 Contributions

 Contributions are welcome!
-If you'd like to help improve PlainCap, feel free to fork the repo and submit a pull request.
+If you'd like to help improve PlainCapture, feel free to fork the repo and submit a pull request.

 ---